canh25xp/Advance/Problems/Visit_Department/README.md

 Jang keeps visiting and helping a number of departments right after he comes to work.

 There is a rule in his movement.
-He stays at a department exactly for 10 minutes.
+He stays at a department (dept) exactly for 10 minutes.

 You are given a probability graph of their movements.
 Fig. 1 is an example graph.